Fellipe Jack

-Fellipe Jack Ozilio Moreira Pacheco (born 12 January 2006) is a professional footballer who plays as a centre-back for Italian club Spezia on loan from Como.
+Fellipe Jack Ozilio Moreira Pacheco, known as Fellipe Jack (born 12 January 2006) is a professional footballer who plays as a centre-back for club Cremonese, on loan from club Como.
 Born in Brazil, he is a youth international for Italy.

 Career

 Fellipe Jack played for the academies of Vila Santista FC and Portuguesa, before moving to the youth sides of Palmeiras at the age of 10.
 On 1 October 2022, he signed his first professional contract with Palmeiras until 2025.
 He helped the Palmeiras U17s win two Copa do Brasil Sub-17s, two Campeonato Brasileiro Sub-17s, and one Campeonato Paulista Sub-17 between 2022 and 2023.

 On 2 February 2024, Fellipe Jack moved to Italy and joined Serie B club Como on loan for the remainder of the 2023–24 season and was assigned to their youth side.
 On 10 July 2024, he extended his loan with Como for the 2024–25 season, with an option to purchase for €2m for 60% of his rights.
 He made his senior and professional debut with Como as a substitute in a 2–0 Serie A loss to Fiorentina on 24 November 2024.

 In the summer of 2025, Como exercised their option to make the transfer permanent and signed a contract with Fellipe Jack until June 2028.
-On 1 September 2025, Fellipe Jack was loaned to Spezia in Serie B.
+On 1 September 2025, Fellipe Jack was loaned to Spezia in Serie B. On 2 February 2026, he moved on a new loan to Catanzaro, also in Serie B.

+On 14 July 2026, Fellipe Jack was loaned to Cremonese, with an option to buy.